Detection of GeV $\gamma$-Ray Emission from supernova remnant SNR G15.9+0.2 with Fermi-LAT: Source Detection

 \section{Source Detection}

-Running the command {\tt gttmap}, the test statistic (TS) map, which centered at the SIMBAD location of SNR G15.9-0.2 in the 1-500 GeV energy band, was first calculated in this analysis.
-In the left panel of Figure \ref{Fig1}, the significant $\gamma$-ray radiation with the TS value = 30.20 was found from the region of SNR G15.9-0.2.
-Also, we found that three significant $\gamma$-ray excesses from the locations of P1, P2, and P3.
-Then, we chose to add these three point sources with power-law spectrum in the local maxima of the TS map to their locations\footnote{The location of P1: (R.A., decl.=275$^{\circ}$.63, -14$^{\circ}$.11); that of P2: (R.A., decl.=273$^{\circ}$.49, -13$^{\circ}$.99); that of P3: (R.A., decl.=274$^{\circ}$.39, -16$^{\circ}$.21).} to subtract the three significant residual emissions within the $2^{\circ}.6 \times 2^{\circ}.6$ TS map for all subsequent analyses.
-As shown in the middle panel of Figure \ref{Fig1}, the $\gamma$-ray radiation was still significant with the TS value of $29.61$ in the region of SNR G15.9-0.2.
+Running the command {\tt gttsmap}, the test statistic (TS) map, which is centered at the SIMBAD location of SNR G15.9+0.2 in the 1-500 GeV energy band, was first calculated in this analysis.
+In the left panel of Figure \ref{Fig1}, significant $\gamma$-ray radiation with a TS value = 30.20 was found in the region of SNR G15.9+0.2.
+Here, the TS value, defined as TS = 2log(L$_{1}$/L$_{0}$) from \citep{Mattox1996}, is calculated to quantify a significant source, and L$_{1}$ and L$_{0}$ represent maximum-likelihood values; L$_{1}$ contains target source; L$_{0}$ does not contain.
+In addition, we identified three significant $\gamma$-ray excesses from the locations of P1, P2, and P3.
+Then, we chose to add these three point sources, with power-law spectra in the local maxima of the TS map, to their locations\footnote{The location of P1: (R.A., decl.=275$^{\circ}$.63, -14$^{\circ}$.11); that of P2: (R.A., decl.=273$^{\circ}$.49, -13$^{\circ}$.99); that of P3: (R.A., decl.=274$^{\circ}$.39, -16$^{\circ}$.21).} to subtract the three significant residual emissions within the $2^{\circ}.6 \times 2^{\circ}.6$ TS map for all subsequent analyses.
+As shown in the right panel of Figure \ref{Fig1}, the $\gamma$-ray radiation was still significant with the TS value of $29.61$ in the region of SNR G15.9+0.2.